-Croatia has a long and eventful history.
-Greek colonies were present on its coast and islands, Celtic tribes are thought to have settled inland, it formed part of the Roman Empire for several hundred years, and was gradually colonized by the Slavs from the 6th century AD.
-An independent Croatian state was established in the 10th century, but lasted less than 200 years.
-Over subsequent centuries it was alternately ruled by Hungary, Venice, Napoleon and Austria.
-After World War I, a new 'Kingdom of Serbs, Croats and Slovenes' was created in 1918, and following the Second World War, Croatia became part of Tito’s Yugoslavia along with Serbia, Slovenia, Bosnia, Macedonia.
+After the collapse of the Roman Empire, Croats alongside other Slavic tribes began to move westwards.
+In the 7th century they are thought to have attacked Byzantine Dalmatia with the help of the Avars.
+By the 8th century, powerful Croat clans in the region had emerged, and an independent Croatian state was established in the 10th century.
+It lasted less than 200 years.
+Over subsequent centuries, Croatia was alternately ruled by Hungary, Venice, Napoleon and Austria.
+After WWI, a new 'Kingdom of Serbs, Croats and Slovenes' was created, and following WWII, Croatia became part of Tito’s Yugoslavia along with Serbia, Slovenia, Bosnia, Macedonia.